 What made you settle on Asian food?
 Was that something that you specialized in from the beginning, or something that your company naturally transitioned into?

 J.D.: There were two reasons for Asian – one, personal, and two, business.
 From a personal perspective, Asian food has always been my favorite.
+I’m a fan of shopping at asian grocery online stores.
 Growing up, my parents would make fun of me because of how much Asian food I ate, and I also lived in Asia for two years.
 From a business perspective, I believe the on-demand food space is going to differentiate based on food-type, so I wanted to put a stake in a specific ethnic cuisine.
 Asian, being the fastest growing ethnic food segment since 2008, was a good choice.

 In the Photo: Founder and CEO, Jason Demant; Founder and head chef Mattin Noblia, and CTO Vincent Cardillo.
 Photo Credit: Bento